seletskiy/mainframe/README.md

 `mainframe` differencies in comparison with typical terminals:

-* uses OpenGL and shaders to draw window contents, so pre-rasterized fonts supported by now;
+* uses OpenGL and shaders to draw window contents;

 * any key can be captured with up to 4 active modifiers:
   `Ctrl+Shift+Alt+Super+Q`